-Wisconsin law permits spouses or those planning to marry to enter into marital property agreements to specify their financial rights and responsibilities to one another.
-Sometimes called a “pre-nup,” a pre-nuptial agreement is a useful tool for soon-to-be spouses who would like to decide in advance how to arrange their financial affairs during their marriage, at the death of one party, and in the event of a divorce.
-Spouses who have already married may also make such agreements, which are sometimes called “post-nuptial” agreements.
+Wisconsin law permits those planning to marry and current spouses to enter into marital property agreements to specify their financial rights and responsibilities to one another.
+Sometimes called a “pre-nup” or a “post-nup”, a marital property agreement is a useful tool for couples who would like to decide in advance how to arrange their financial affairs during their marriage, at the death of one party, or in the event of a divorce.

-Because there are two kinds of marital property agreements, it is highly advisable that you work with a Madison family law attorney to draft yours properly.
-Our legal team at Balisle Family Law Legal Counsel, S.C., can help you and your spouse to decide whether an agreement is right for you and then help you move forward, should you decide to do so.
+Our legal team at Balisle Family Law Legal Counsel, S.C. can help you and your partner to decide whether an agreement is right for you and then help you move forward, should you decide to do so.